pktmasseta/pktmasseta.github.io/_summer/faq.md

 ###### Who can I contact for more info?

-Please contact PKT Vice President Andy Zhu at pkt-summerhousing@mit.edu.
+Please contact PKT Vice President Daniel Kim at pkt-summerhousing@mit.edu.